ibm-cloud-docs/vpc/bs_snapshots_view.md

 ### Viewing all snapshots in a consistency group from the CLI
 {: #snapshots-cr-vpc-view-all-cli}

-Run the `snapshots` command and specify the consistency group ID, name or CRN.
+Run the `snapshots` command and specify the consistency group ID, name, or CRN.

 ```sh
 ibmcloud is snapshots --volume CONSISTENCY_GROUP_ID